Shrub74/ProjectGlorious/DunGenMethod.md

+Dungeons are the levels in the game.
+They consist of floors, which are stages of the level.

+Dungeon structures will include at least 1 of everything on this list.
+1) Opening floor/Dungeon entrance
+2) Enemy/Puzzle Floors
+3) Intermediary Boss/es
+4) Treasure rooms
+5) Final boss

 Tenets:

 1) There will always be a way through the dungeon.

 2) The dungeon will always include a necessary skill from each character at some point.

 3) The dungeon will dynamically change based on number of players.

 4)